 Create an "And" Clause

-After using a Where clause to filter an event, drag another event property or people property onto the “Where” drop zone to build an “And” or an “Or” clause.
+After using a Where clause to filter an event, drag another event property or user property onto the “Where” drop zone to build an “And” or an “Or” clause.
 For example, you may want to look at user who did "View Content" where the Platform is equal to Desktop and the user's Marketing Channel is Affiliate.
 This would help understand how many users acquired through an affiliate are viewing content on their desktops.

 Create an "Or" Clause